DBS private bank offers wealth succession planning for cryptocurrencies

-DBS Group (DBSM.SI) said on Friday its private banking arm has started offering trust services for cryptocurrencies, helping rich clients include the emerging asset class in their succession plans.
+HONG KONG (Reuters) - DBS Group said on Friday its private banking arm has started offering trust services for cryptocurrencies, helping rich clients include the emerging asset class in their succession plans.

 This is the latest move into cryptocurrencies by Southeast Asia’s largest bank, which late last year launched a cryptoexchange for institutional and other accredited investors.